Zero Trust Network Architecture Roadmap: Steps to Creating Your Strategy

 SD-WAN

 We know that every business is different so we’ll work with you to develop a forward-thinking strategy that takes into account what you already have in place.
-ZTNA isn’t a rip and replace, it’s a transformation, and if current resources can be used then they should be.
+ZTNA isn’t a “rip and replace” solution, it’s a transformation, and if current resources can be used then they should be.
 For example you may already have an SD-WAN in place to help optimise your network and give better brokerage between clients and applications – we can look at the best way of integrating this into ZTNA and SASE products.

 SASE

 Using SASE you can combine your SD-WAN and other security and network tools into a single unified management platform.
-This is led by your compliance policy allowing you to know who, what and where anything and everything is on your network, which is then verified by digital identity and real-time context of where the connection is coming from.
+This is led by your compliance policy, allowing you to know who, what and where anything and everything is on your network, which is then verified by digital identity and real-time context of where the connection is coming from.
 This gives you peace of mind over security both on and off your network while simplifying and streamlining both management and user experience.

 Cloud-based Identity and Access Management (IDAM) systems allow your workforce to securely access your network applications from anywhere in the world.
 In a Zero Trust environment your IDAM is where all your access management and security policies will sit interfacing with your SASE environment, talking to your application gateway where access to your network applications will be granted or denied.
 We can work with you to develop the best approach to suit your specific business model and policies, making sure you’re getting the best solution for your needs.